Accessible-Technology-in-Sign/RecordTheseHands/server/SETUP.md

      account with.
 This can be your personal account as long as permissions have been granted.
    - When initializing the project:
-     - Use a project name of "acronym-data"
+     - Use a project name of `acronym-data`
-     - Enter the project id: "acronym-data"
+     - Enter the project id: `acronym-data`
    - Set the default quota for the project.
 This suppresses a bunch of warnings and might help access APIs
-   - When creating the app, pick a region such as us-central
+   - When creating the app, pick a region such as `us-central`

 1. Create Server Config.
 In `server/collector/`, copy `example_config.py` to
    `config.py`.